 Lou Sgroi serves as TLPI's Webmaster and Computer Technician.
 He has worked with TLPI for over 10 years and has developed and maintained the Tribal Court Clearinghouse website and numerous other websites.
 He designs and develops all of TLPI’s national and regional conference websites.
 These websites provide extensive links to additional information that will facilitate tribal justice utilization of technological innovations and the vast information available on the internet.

-Uno Lawthong serves as TLPI's Bookkeeper.
+Uno Lawthong serves as TLPI's Comptroller.
 He moved to Los Angeles from Bangkok, Thailand for high school and college.
 He studied Economics at University of California Irvine and proceeded to work in fast-pace start-up environment, accounting and assuring integrity of financial information.
 Uno recently completed all four-part CPA examination.
 He is passionate about positive social change, music and art.
 He loves to go hiking and Yoga with his fiancé and two dogs.
 Recently he decided to enter the next Marathon(whenever it may be) and began training for it.
 In his free and lazy time, he loves to read while John Coltrane is playing in the background.

 Child Welfare Capacity Building Center for Tribes Staff

 While TLPI serves as the umbrella organization for numerous projects, one of our largest projects is the Capacity Building Center for Tribes.
 This project builds on the experience from TLPI’s previous child welfare technical assistance center, the National Resource Center for Tribes, a project that concluded after a 5 year grant period.